kelwyres/KpSC-pan-metabolic-model/README.md

 ## Citation

-If you make use of the KpSC pan metabolic model v2, please cite A validated pangenome-scale metabolic model for the Klebsiella pneumoniae species complex, (2023), bioRxiv.
+If you make use of the KpSC pan metabolic model v2, please cite A validated pangenome-scale metabolic model for the Klebsiella pneumoniae species complex, (2023), bioRxiv, https://doi.org/10.1101/2023.12.20.572682.

 If you make use of the previous version (KpSC pan metabolic model v1), please cite Bactabolize: A tool for high-throughput generation of bacterial strain-specific metabolic models, (2023), eLife, https://doi.org/10.7554/eLife.87406.1.